-Note: Because of the COVID-19 pandemic, all three Spring 2021 programs will be offered on Zoom and viewed via computer.
-To access each program, on the day and time of the event, click on the program link posted below.
+Because of the COVID-19 pandemic, all programs are now presented via Zoom for home viewing.
+To access each live program, on the day and time of the event, click on the program link posted below.
 In addition, each program will be simultaneously live-streamed to the Broome County Historical Society Facebook page.

 UPCOMING VIRTUAL PROGRAMS ON BROOME COUNTY HISTORY